-A circuit overload occurs when more electricity than your circuit can handle is introduced to the system.
+An overloaded circuit occurs when more electricity than your circuit can handle is introduced to the system.
 An electrical circuit has a safety feature to prevent circuit overload that cuts off electricity at a dangerous level.
 When overload protection is triggered, the circuit breaker trips and opens, cutting off the power supply to the unit.

-Learn more about the signs of an overloaded circuit and how to prevent a circuit overload.
+Learn more about what happens when you overload a circuit and how to prevent a circuit overload.

 What Are the Signs of an Overloaded Circuit?